 It's firstly important to clearly define Tea as anything belonging to the Camellia Sinensis family.
 If you take that plant and process it as a white, green, oolong, puerh, black tea then they all have caffeine.
 Things in the botanical world such as chamomile flowers, hibiscus, juniper berries etc are NOT a tea and as such do not contain caffeine.

-Tea has a powerful combination of caffeine and theanine which act together to moderate and slow-down the absorption of caffeine in tea.
-As a result, the effects last up 10 hours but are far more gradual than coffee.
-This is why tea typically won’t result in the quick buzz and drop down feeling.
+The caffeine in tea acts differently to the caffeine in coffee.
+Tea has a powerful combination of caffeine and theanine which act together slow-down the absorption of caffeine.
+As a result, the onset of that 'caffeine kick' is much more gradual than coffee however the effects can last up to 10 hours.
+The L Theanine alongside the coffee is the reason drinking tea won’t result in the quick buzz and drop down feeling.